 Whether you’re using your pen to take notes in the field or as a self defense pen to fend off an attacker, you want to buy a pen that has a great grip.
 The last thing you want is for your self-defense mechanism to literally slip through your fingers.

-For easier writing, look for pens that have knurling around the grip.
+If you are using it as a writing instrument, look for pens that include an ink cartridge and have knurling around the grip.
 For a pen that’s easily held while throwing a punch, look for something with a checkered texture.
 It’ll create more friction, which helps keep it in place in your hand.

 2. Heavy Duty Construction